blackchip-org/step/README.md

 `--before, -b STEP`

-Run from the beginning of the script and and stop before STEP.
+Run from the beginning of the script and and stop before `STEP`.
 This is useful when fixing an error in a step and verifying that all previous steps are still valid.